connleyfarquhar/connleyfarquhar/README.md

 ## Hi there 👋
-📚 Software Development Student at Dundee & Angus College & Abertay University
+📚 Software Development Student @ Abertay University in BSc (Hons) Computing!
 ⚡ In my free time, I enjoy creating websites and exploring Web Development, whilst learning new ways to use HTML, CSS, PHP & SQL.

 ###### 🎧 Also, somewhat of a Daft Punk fanatic!